lizmat/rak/README.md

 The following named arguments can be specified (in alphabetical order):

+### :accessed(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **access** time of the path.
+The `Callable` is passed a `Num` value of the access time (number of seconds since epoch) and is expected to return a trueish value to have the path be considered for further selection.

 ### :after-context(N)

 Indicate the number of lines that should also be returned **after** a line with a pattern match.
 Defaults to **0**.